Sara Miller McCune: Philanthropy

 McCune has funded schools in the developing world, and made contributions to California organizations and educational establishments, including $2.5 million to Santa Barbara Cottage Hospital, $3.5 million to found the SAGE Center For the Study of the Mind at UCSB, and over $5 million to the Granada Theater Restoration Project.
 She is also a trustee and supporter of the UCSB Foundation She founded the charitable McCune Foundation in 1990.
 In 2003, she received the Spirit of Entrepreneurship award at Ernst & Young Entrepreneur of the Year Awards.
 In 2008 Women’s Campaign International recognised her achievements at an event entitled Shattering The Glass Ceiling: Honoring Inspirational Women Around The Globe.

 In 2007, McCune founded the Miller-McCune Center for Research, Media and Public Policy in Santa Barbara, California, and serves as its executive chairman.
 In 2008, she announced that the Center would launch Miller-McCune magazine, published in print and online, with support from Sage.
 On February 21, 2012 the magazine rebranded as Pacific Standard.
 In 2017, the magazine and the center’s mission were transferred to the newly launched Social Justice Foundation.
 On August 7, 2019, the editor of Pacific Standard reported that the magazine was closing, after Sage abruptly cut off funding.

-In 2014, she became a member of the distinguished Visiting Committee of the Social Science Research Council, based in New York City.
+In 2014, she became a member of the Visiting Committee of the Social Science Research Council, based in New York City.
 In 2015, she established a fund for research methods at the Council.
 In 2017, she joined the Council’s board of directors.